fbpx

 2020

-• The Foundation’s research team conducts interviews with high-ranking senior fisheries administrators from 20 of 23 coastal states, including, 7 chiefs or deputy chiefs, 12 directors, 1 assistant director, 2 commissioners, 1 assistant secretary, and 6 additional senior administrators with varying state-specific titles.
+The Foundation and its research partners conducted in-depth interviews with high-ranking senior fisheries administrators from 20 out of 23 coastal states.
+This included seven chiefs or deputy chiefs, 12 directors, one assistant director, two commissioners, one assistant secretary, and six other distinguished senior administrators.

 2020